The Great Resignation: one in five heritage organisations are currently struggling to retain staff

 Four in five heritage organisations are concerned about recruitment and retention of staff over the next 12 months

-Ecclesiastical recently launched a new enhanced high net worth home insurance product which includes cyber damage, cyber-crime and online liability cover as standard, and optional additional covers including business cover and travel insurance.
+Ecclesiastical has launched a new enhanced high net worth home insurance product which includes cyber damage, cyber-crime and online liability cover as standard, and optional additional covers including business cover and travel insurance.

 The new enhanced Art and Private Client policy will replace the insurer’s existing product for new business and renewals from 12 September 2022.

 * The research was commissioned by specialist insurer Ecclesiastical and conducted by FWD.
 100 telephone interviews with brokers who place business for HNW / private clients between February and March 2022.